 This recipe has been adapted from the creations of many Vietnamese food content creators.
 I was mindblown by how creative and diverse Vietnamese cuisine is.
 It looks so realistic while being very satisfying with the coconut layer that just melts in your mouth.

-Since pork belly has different layers of lean meat, pork fat and skin, we are going to recreate each layer individually and then stack them on top of each other.
+Since pork belly has different layers of lean meat, pork fat, and skin, we are going to recreate each layer individually and then stack them on top of each other.
+This recipe uses TVP (Textured Vegetable Protein) slices to recreate the lean meat layer; a combination of tapioca starch, rice flour, and coconut milk to make the 'fat' layer.
+And finally, tofu skin is used to make crispy pork skin.

-Step 1: Make the ‘lean meat’ layer using firm tofu
+Step 1: Make the 'lean meat' layer using TVP slices

 Step 2: Make the fat layer